victorcastro/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-message.md

 #### Template message

 Accepted language codes can be found in the [introduction](doc:whatsapp-introduction#supported-language-codes).
+You can use [media provider](doc:whatsapp-media-provider) feature in template messages.

 JSON object parameters: